alselnet/minishell/README.md

 # TEST BUILT-IN COMMANDS

 cd srcs/built_in_commands
-gcc -Wall -Werror -Wextra main.c -I../../include/
+gcc -Wall -Werror -Wextra *.c

 ## To test the built-in commands, do this: